jeffreylanters/react-unity-webgl/README_9.md

 ### A quick word

 Hi there!
 I would like to say one more thing before you start bringing your awesome games to the web.
 My name is Jeffrey, I'm a Unity and Web developer with a passion for Open Source.
 The project you're looking at right now is one of my hobby projects.
-Maintaining and building this project is something I do in my spare time, and I have been doing so for the last 4 years.
-React-Unity-WebGL will always remain free, but if you are able to, I would appreciate it if you consider [sending a donation](https://paypal.me/jeffreylanters) or [becoming a sponsor](https://github.com/sponsors/jeffreylanters) to help me keep this project going.
+Maintaining and building this project is something I do in my spare time, and I have been doing so since 2017.
+React-Unity-WebGL will always remain free, but maining it and keeping up-to-date with Unity's updates takes a lot of work and tine.
+If you are able to, I would appreciate it greatly if you would consider [sending a donation](https://paypal.me/jeffreylanters) or [becoming a sponsor](https://github.com/sponsors/jeffreylanters) to help me keep this project going.

 Thanks for your time, happy coding!